bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 - -12
     - Collapsed "key" and "display" fields into "client" field.
     - Changed continuation to use optional access token.
+    - Defined flags for special behavior of tokens.
+    - Defined "key": true to mean access token is bound to client's key.

 - -11
     - Updated based on Design Team feedback and reviews.